jbx-protocol/juice-docs-v1/protocol/api/contracts/jbdirectory/write/setterminalsof.md

     ```solidity
     // If one of the old terminals was set as a primary terminal but is not included in the new terminals, remove it from being a primary terminal.
     for (uint256 _i; _i < _oldTerminals.length; _i++)
-      // If the terminal that is being removed is the primary terminal for the token, delete it from being primary terminal.
       if (
         _primaryTerminalOf[_projectId][_terminals[_i].token()] == _oldTerminals[_i] &&
         !_contains(_terminals, _terminals[_i])